Is MND hereditary?

 Occasionally those who have a family member with MND, and are planning to have their own children, want to consider screening their embryos for the faulty gene to ensure only those without the faulty gene are implanted.
 This requires in vitro fertilization (IVF).
 However, this situation is unusual and needs a detailed discussion with a genetic counsellor.
 It is important to bear in mind that MND is unlikely to remain so difficult to treat.
 The prospect for treatment and even prevention of conditions like MND is likely to greatly increase during the lifetime of anyone born today.

 New drugs, called antisense oligonucleotides, are becoming available for testing in clinical trials as specific treatments targeting the familial forms of MND.
-While it is not yet clear if these drugs will be successful in stopping or reversing the symptoms of MND, the wish to participate in this sort of clinical trial is another reason that many people with MND might still want to have genetic testing, whether or not they have a family history.
+One drug, called tofersen, has been licensed in the USA for the treatment of some people with changes in the SOD1 gene causing their MND.
+While it is not yet clear if all of such drugs will be successful in slowing or reversing the symptoms of MND, the wish to participate in this sort of clinical trial is another reason that many people with MND might still want to have genetic testing, whether or not they have a family history.

-Genetic testing is generally only for those who have symptoms of MND or FTD, and where the neurologist thinks there is a high chance of a positive result providing clear and useful information.
+Genetic testing in MND is generally only for those who have developed symptoms.
 It is an individual decision for each person to make, based on a discussion with your neurologist, and sometimes also a genetic counsellor trained to explain other details of genetic testing.

 FaTHoM

-We think that studying families where there is a known faulty gene will provide us with a revolutionary way to see the very earliest changes and develop better tests and treatment for MND.
-These vital studies can be done without the need for a person to know whether or not they have a faulty gene linked to MND.
+We think that studying families where there is a known faulty gene will provide us with a way to see and understand the very earliest changes in MND, and develop better tests and treatments.
+Importantly, these vital studies can be done without the need for a person to know whether or not they have a faulty gene linked to MND.

-The Oxford MND Centre is undertaking ground-breaking work in an initiative called Families for the Treatment of Hereditary MND (FaTHoM), involving families with multiple members affected by MND or FTD, including studying people who have no symptoms, but have a close relative with MND or FTD.
+The Oxford MND Centre began an initiative called Families for the Treatment of Hereditary MND (FaTHoM), involving study days for families with multiple members affected by MND.

 Further information